Data model

 • certificates,

-in the application, an application can be attached to a logical server from these two objects.
+In the app, an application can be linked with a logical server from these two objects.

-A database can be attached to a logical server from these two objects.
+A database can be linked with a logical server from these two objects.

-A cluster can be attached to a logical server from these two objects.
+A cluster can be linked with a logical server from these two objects.

-A physical server can be attached to a logical server from these two objects.
+A physical server can be linked with a logical server from these two objects.

-A certificate can be attached to a logical server from a certificate object.
+A certificate can be linked with a logical server from a certificate object.

-A container can be attached to a logical server from a container object.
+A container can be linked with a logical server from a container object.

-The "documents" field does not appear to be used in a logical server's data model.
+The "documents" field doesn't appear to be used in a logical server's data model.

 Containers

 Containers are part of virtualization systems.
-They can operate in clusters or in isolation. on internal or external logical servers (cloud).
+They can operate in clusters or in isolation. on internal or external (cloud) logical servers.

 Champ Type Description